 3. Shorter Attention Spans and Lower Intelligence

 Research has repeatedly shown that the development of attention span in young children is built on social activities whereby the parent’s attention significantly affects the child’s.
 Parents whose eyes wander during parent-child interaction due to technological distractions may be raising children with shorter attention spans and lower intelligence levels.
 The impact is long and far.
-Children’s ability to sustain attention has been a strong indicator for success in later life, especially in domains such as language acquisition and problem-solving.
+Children’s ability to sustain attention has been a strong indicator of success in later life, especially in domains such as language acquisition and problem-solving.

 4. Social Awkwardness